ESOP Basics

 Vesting means ownership of your ESOP account.

 Vesting is based on years of service.
-Employees become 100% vested after five years, 60% vested 4-5 yrs, 40% vested 3-4 yrs and 20% vested 2-3yrs.
+Employees become 100% vested after five years of service, 60% vested with 4-5 yrs of service, 40% vested with 3-4 yrs 0f service and 20% vested 2-3 yrs of service.

 To earn vesting credit you must worked at least 1,000 hours in a plan year.